Alex-Bron/terraform/README.md

-# Welcome to the HCP Terraform building block of the workshop
+# Welcome to the HCP Terraform building blocks of the workshop

 > [!IMPORTANT]
 > You should have received an invitation to the HCP Terraform organization name 'TechXchangeNL'.